-Ceravision's products comply with EU directives and EC regarding the use of hazardous materials in electrical and electronic products (RoHS) and the use of materials permitted under the initiative to provide a high level of protection for human health and the environment from chemicals (REACH).
+Ceravision's products comply with EU and EC directives regarding the use of hazardous materials in electrical and electronic products (RoHS) and materials permitted under the initiative to provide a high level of protection for human health and the environment from chemicals (REACH).

 The products satisfy EC regulations 245/2009 and 347/2010 defining the eco-design requirements for tertiary sector lighting products.